laritse/Capstone_Project/README.md

 1. #### Most Active Users

 The number of riders amounts to 5.6 million.
-Out of this stated number, Members appear to be the most active users with a total of 3.6 million riders and also having a greater percentage of riders with 64% in comparison to Casual riders that have 2 million active riders and a lower percentage of 36%.
+Out of this stated number, Members appear to be the most active with a total of 3.6 million riders, and also having a greater percentage of riders at 64% in comparison to Casual riders that have 2 million and a lower rider percentage at 36%.

 2. #### Bike Preference